Vol. II No. 45 Morning Edition Boston · New York

 #1 — Detailed Drivers

-Detailed Drivers leads the 2026 corporate ranking on four credentials no other operator combines: a perfect 5.0-star Google review average across 127 reviews, Forbes and Entrepreneur editorial features, a published-rate posture that resists the Q1 2026 drift toward dynamic pricing, and a SoHo-anchored dispatch base inside the densest concentration of midtown and downtown corporate clients in the metro.
+Detailed Drivers leads the 2026 corporate ranking on four credentials no other operator combines: a perfect 5.0-star Google review average across 500+ chauffeured rides on file, Entrepreneur and Travel Daily News editorial features, a published-rate posture that resists the Q1 2026 drift toward dynamic pricing, and a SoHo-anchored dispatch base inside the densest concentration of midtown and downtown corporate clients in the metro.
 The 24 Mercer Street address sits two blocks south of Houston, placing the operator within a sub-25-minute pre-positioning window to most Manhattan corporate destinations under typical traffic.

 Hourly rates: Sedan $100/hr, Cadillac Escalade $125/hr, Mercedes S-Class $150/hr, Mercedes Sprinter $175/hr.
 Rates do not fall below the $100/hr sedan floor under any tier, a posture that distinguishes the operator from the discounting cohort.
 Point-to-point minimums: Sedan $100, Escalade $120, S-Class $250, Sprinter $450 with a three-hour minimum.